How to pay independent contractors

 Step 4: Draft and sign a contractor agreement

-Contracts should clearly outline project terms, IP ownership, deliverables, payment schedule, and local labor and tax laws/codes compliance.
-A strong independent contractor agreement will outline:
+Contract agreements should clearly outline project terms, IP ownership, deliverables, payment schedule, and local labor and tax laws/codes compliance.
+A strong independent contractor agreement typically outlines:

 • Project scope and deliverables